Fairfax Cryobank Timeline

 In 2006, Fairfax Cryobank’s sibling company, Fairfax EggBank, was launched as part of the popular fresh donor egg program at Genetics & IVF Institute.
-As one of the largest and most experienced egg banks in the world, Fairfax EggBank now ships frozen donor eggs to close to 200 IVF clinics across the United States and Canada.
+As one of the largest and most experienced egg banks in the world, Fairfax EggBank now ships frozen donor eggs to more than 350 IVF clinics across the United States and Canada.

 Pacific Reproductive Services Joins the Fairfax Family